-Better Medical is a growing owner and operator of high-quality general practices across Australia.
-All of our clinics retain their own name, meaning you won't see a "Better Medical" named clinic - instead, you'll visit SmartClinics, Mt Barker Medical Clinic, City Doctors, Corio Medical Clinic, and the like.
+Better Medical is an owner and operator of high-quality general practice medical clinics across Australia.
+All of our clinics retain their own name, meaning you won’t see a “Better Medical” named clinic – instead, you’ll visit SmartClinics, Mt Barker Medical Clinic, City Doctors & Travel Clinic, Corio Medical Clinic, and the like.

 Everything we do at Better Medical aims to make your appointments with your GP a more positive experience.

-General Practitioners consulting from our clinics are committed to providing you with personalised healthcare and offer comprehensive health services for your whole family.
-Our affiliation with allied health professionals means you may also save time and money if you’re in need of specialised services.
+GPs consulting from our clinics are committed to providing you with personalised healthcare and offer comprehensive health services for your whole family.

 What information does Better Medical collect about you?

 When you become a patient of a GP consulting from a Better Medical clinic, a record is made which includes personal information such as your name, address, date of birth, contact details and emergency contact details.
 Personal information collected about you to provide, or in providing, healthcare services is considered health information and is treated as sensitive information.
 Better Medical may also collect other personal information about you which is considered sensitive information (such as information about your racial / ethnic origin) where this is relevant to the services we provide or to the services a GP provides to you.